Piezoid/rust-idle/README.md

 *Give a break to your spinning rust.*

+`rust-idle` is a small linux daemon that spin down hard drives after a period of idle time.

 `rust-idle` is a reimplementation of *Christian Mueller*'s [`hd-idle`](http://hd-idle.sourceforge.net/) inspired by [another reimplementation in go](https://github.com/adelolmo/hd-idle).

-It is a small daemon that spin down hard drives after a period of idle time.

 ### Why?